landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 }
 ```

+{% end %}

+Method 1 has a big problem: if the program you're loading requires TLS, you must inject into a program with TLS.
+Otherwise you'll be replacing a different module's TLS data.
+Unless you're very careful that could be a Window component you need to use.

+{% collapse(preview="Method 2 -- Allocate a New TLS Entry (Terrible)") %}
 I later realized that the function `LdrpAllocateTlsEntry` does _almost_ all of the above work for me for free and doesn't check if the current module already has a TLS slot allocated.
 Using this function to allocate the TLS slot would also allow me to inject programs that use TLS data into programs that do not have any themselves!

 I could therefore rewrite my loader to do the following instead: